-Teaching Non-te aching
+Teac hing Non-te aching

 Permanent Full Time Permanent Full Time

 4 Nill Nill Nill

-6.3.5 - Welfare schemes for

-Teaching Non-teaching Students Staff cooperative credit society, Health scheme of Government of West Bengal, Sasthya Sathi Scheme.
-Staff cooperative credit society, Health Scheme of Government of West Bengal, Sasthya Sathi Scheme, PF, ESI.
-Medical aid service, Aid fund, Srviwami Vivekananda Merit cum Means Scholarship, Kanyasree, Minority stipend.

-6.4 - Financial Management and Resource Mobilization

-6.4.1 - Institution conducts internal and external financial audits regularly (with in 100 words each)

-The institution conducts regular internal and external financial audit.
+6.3.5 - Welfare schemes for Teaching Non-teaching S Students Staff cooperative credit society, Health scheme of Government of West Bengal, Sasthya Sathi Scheme.
+Staff cooperativ credit society, Hea Scheme of Government West Bengal, Sasth Sathi Scheme, PF, E lth Aid fur of Vivekana ya Means S SI.
+Kanyasr l aid service, nd, Srviwami nda Merit cum Scholarship, ee, Minority tipend.
+6.4 - Financial Management and Resource Mobilization 6.4.1 - Institution conducts internal and external financial audits regularly (with in 100 words each) The institution conducts regular internal and external financial audit.
 The external audit is conducted by an auditor appointed by the Government of West Bengal.
-Audit work for the Financial Year 2018-19 has been completed and the Audit report will be received by the middle of January, 2021.
+Audit work for the Financial Year 2018-19 has been completed and the Audit report will be received by the middle of January,2021.
 The Auditor for the Audit work of 2019-20 has also been appointed by the Government of West Bengal and the audit work for the year will commence very soon.
-The resource generated is being utilized in the development of infrastructure, library books, laboratory equipments, sports articles etc.

-6.4.2 - Funds / Grants received from management, non-government bodies, individuals, philanthropies during the year(not covered in Criterion III)

-Name of the non government funding agencies /individuals Funds/ Grnats received in Rs.
-Purpose

-No such fund received during the year 0 Nil

-No file uploaded.

-6.4.3 - Total corpus fund generated

-6.5 - Internal Quality Assurance System

-6.5.1 - Whether Academic and Administrative Audit (AAA) has been done?

-Audit Type External Inte rnal

-Yes/No Agency Yes/No Authority

-Academic No Nil No Nil

-Administrative No Nil No Nil

-6.5.2 - Activities and support from the Parent - Teacher Association (at least three)

-As like every year, this session also the college authority has organized two Parent-Teacher interaction/Meeting: one for Semester-I which was held ion 25th November, 2019 and another for Semester-III which was held on 21st November, 2019 regarding improvement of class attendance and academic performance of the students, but it was not very successful as expected.
+The resource generated is being utilized in the development of infrastructure, library books, laboratory equipments, sports articles etc. 6.4.2 - Funds / Grants received from n year(not covered in Criterion III) nanagomont, non govommont Name of the non government funding agencies /individuals No such fund received during the year No file uploaded l.
+6.4.3 - Total corpus fund generated 13014413 6.5 - Internal Quality Assurance Sy /stem 6.5.1 - Whether Academic and Admini strative Audit (AAA) has been o done?
+Audit Type External Inte rnal Yes/No Agency Yes/No Authority Academic No N.A.
+No N.A.
+Administrative No NA.
+No N.A.
+6.5.2 - Activities and support from the Parent - Teacher Association ( (at least three) As like every year, this session also the college authority has organized two Parent-Teacher interaction/Meeting : one for Semester-I which was held ion 25th November,2019 and another for Semester-III which was held on 21st November,2019 regarding improvement of class attendance and academic performance of the students, but it was not very successful as expected.
 There is no such formal Parent-Teacher association in the Institution.

-6.5.3 - Development programmes for support staff (at least three)

-Different development programmes for support staff has been undertaken:

-1.Training for managing online admission of students, 2.
+6.5.3 - Development programmes for support staff (at least three) 1.Training for managing on financial and accountin Different development programmes for support staff has been undertaken: 1.Training for managing online admission of students, 2.
 Training for preparing financial and accounting data sheets from online fees collection data, 3.
 Training for managing different aspects of semester-wise CBCS.